rust-lang/rfcs/text/0000-dbg-macro.md

 Should they end up on the terminal or in the file `matching_lines`?
 Clearly the former is correct in this case.

-One could say that this design is a lousy choice by the programmer and that debug messages should be logged to a file, but this macro must cater to "lousy" programmers who just want to debug quickly.

 ## Outputting `lit = lit` for `dbg!(lit);` instead of `lit`

 The left hand side of the equality adds no new information wherefore it might be a redundant annoyance.